Cuesta College, San Luis Obispo, CA

 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Conceptual Questions 10.4, 10.13

 A 10 kg mass is suspended from a 1.0 m cable attached to the ceiling.
 Another 10 kg mass is suspended from two 0.50 m cables.
 All of these cables are made of the same material, have the same diameter, and all lengths are measured before the cables are stretched.
 Discuss why the single cable will stretch more than either of the double cables.
-Explain your reasoning using the properties of elasticity, and Hooke's law.
+Explain your reasoning using the properties of stress, strain, and Hooke's law.

 Solution and grading rubric: